Geeksltd/MSharp.Docs/how-to/navigation/PassingAndUsingParameters.md

 `ViewModelProperty("Person", "Person").FromRequestParam("Person")`

 M# generates `[ReadOnly(true)]` attribute in the generated code for the ViewModel properties by default to avoid unwanted misuse.
-Using `NotReadOnly()` means I am aware of what I'm doing and want to set this propert from query string parameter.
+Using `NotReadOnly()` means I am aware of what I'm doing and want that this property can be set from the query string parameter.